kean/Nuke/README.md

 ### Animated Images

-Nuke extends `UIImage` with `animatedImageData` property.
+Nuke extends `UIImage` with an `animatedImageData` property.
 To enable it, set `ImagePipeline.Configuration.isAnimatedImageDataEnabled` to `true`.
-If you do, then the pipeline will start attaching the original image data to the animated images.
+If you do, the pipeline will start attaching the original image data to the animated images.

 There is no built-in way to render those images, but there are two extensions available: [FLAnimatedImage](https://github.com/kean/Nuke-FLAnimatedImage-Plugin) and [Gifu](https://github.com/kean/Nuke-Gifu-Plugin) which are both fast and efficient.